There are mornings when I wake up and feel like I’m starring in my own black-and-white film.

 My Thoughts: On Croissants, Expectations, and Lightness

-Because sometimes we don’t need 27 layers of butter to feel luxurious.
+Because sometimes we don’t need 27 layers of butter to feel good.
 Sometimes we just need a clever reinvention and a quiet morning.

 Frequently Asked Questions (FAQ)